sergei202/sentry/README.md

 ## Install

-The default configs will let you run all three modules on a single machine and pay with it.
+The default configs will let you run all three modules on a single machine and play with it.

 ### Camera Module
 - NodeJS